-15/0S On i5/OS platforms, if the installation was unsuccessful and WebSphere Application Server Network Deployment was installed as part of the WebSphere Process Server installation, the installation process will not continue and an error message will be displayed.
-If the installation of WebSphere Process Server was not successful, first check install_root/logs/ install/log.txt on i5/OS platforms for errors to determine if the installation of WebSphere Application Network Deployment was successful.
+The WebSphere Application Server Network Deployment was installed as part of the WebSphere Process Server installation, the installation process will not continue and an error message will be displayed.
+If the installation of WebSphere Process Server was not successful, first check install_root/logs/ i5/0S On i5/OS platforms:

-3. Check the WebSphere Process Server installation log files for errors after installing.
+- install/log.txt on i5/OS platforms for errors to determine if the installation of WebSphere Application Network Deployment was successful. - 3.
+Check the WebSphere Process Server installation log files for errors after installing.

-For information about the names, locations, and descriptions of the various log files that are created, see Log files.
+For information about the names, locations, and descriptions of the various log files that are created, see Installation and profile creation log files.
 Check the log files in this sequence: